-- 2. Insert the plug and release the sleeve - 3.
+- 1. Place the "quick coupler handle in the OFF position and push back the sleeve.
+The valve handle must be OFF to make the connection. - 2.
+Insert the plug and release the sleeve - 3.
 Push the plug until the sleeve snaps forward, locking the plug into the socket. - 4.
 Turn the handle ON to allow propane to flow to the drop in stove.